Ultra-Massive MIMO with Orthogonal Chirp Division Multiplexing for Near-Field Sensing and Communication Integration: Simulation Results

 \subsection{Experimental Setting}

 The default simulation system parameters are listed in Table~\ref{TAB1}.
 The signal-to-noise ratio (SNR) is defined by $P_{\rm Tx}/\sigma_{\rm n}^2$ for sensing and by $P_{\rm Tx}^{\rm com}/\sigma_{\rm n}^2$ for communications, where $\sigma_{\rm n}^2$ is the power of AWGN.
 According to Table~\ref{TAB1} and \eqref{equ:solution}, the DSS selection must satisfy $48 \le \left| {{k_{n'}} - {k_n}} \right| \le 208$, $\forall n \neq n'$.
 Therefore, we construct ${\cal I}_{\rm DSS}$ by randomly selecting $N$ elements in $\left\{ {0,48,96,144,192} \right\}$.
 The model of sensing channel complex gains $\alpha_{i,j,l}$ differs based on the considered channel environments as discussed in Section~\ref{S3.2}.
 Specifically, \begin{itemize} \item For the spatially-correlated channels, $\alpha_{i,j,l} = \alpha_{l} \sim {\cal CN}\left(0,1\right)$, $\forall i,j$. \item For the SUC channels, $\alpha_{i,j,l} \sim {\cal CN} \left( 0, 1 \right)$, and we adopt this channel model unless stated otherwise. \item When SNS is considered, we randomly choose $N_{\rm null}$ out of $NL$ Tx-target paths in the SUC channels and make the corresponding complex gains zero. \end{itemize} The communication channel is generated in the same way as the sensing channel.
 The polar-domain dictionary $\bf W$ is generated according to \cite[Algorithm 1]{cui2022channel} within the distance $\left[3 ,20\right]$\,m and the oversampling rate for angle quantization is set to $2$.
 Algorithm~\ref{ALG3} is terminated when the number of iterations reaches $10$.
+The K-means method is adopted as the default clustering algorithm for VIBS.
 Other settings and the benchmark schemes will be specified during the presentation of results.